Camden Town Murder – Solved!

 After almost four years of research into all aspects of the case including hitherto unpublished letters and correspondence, contacts with other writers and journalists; and with the benefit of modern forensic knowledge, a solution to this mystery may now have been found.

 Robert Wood, a designer and artist was tried and acquitted of her murder.
-It is generally acknowledged that he was saved from the gallows following a brilliant defence conducted by Edward Marshall Hall QC.
+It is generally acknowledged that his life was saved following a brilliant defence conducted by Edward Marshall Hall QC.

 It is never easy after almost one hundred years to be able to state with absolute certainty that the murderer can be identified beyond any reasonable doubt.
-My new book presents all the background and the evidence; the reader can make up their own mind as to whether this provides the proof that would have been sufficient for a conviction in 1907.
+My new book presents all the background and the evidence sufficient for a conviction in 1907.

 I am forever in the debt of Alan Stanley for introducing me to this case.
 He emailed me in April 2002 as a result of reading an article I had written on the Old Bedford Music Hall in Camden Town.
 ‘You seem to know a lot about the history of the area.
 I am researching my family background and hope you might know something about the Camden Town Murder’.